-To make shopping and dining easier, download a Japanese-English dictionary application to your smart phone or iPod so you can conveniently look up words you don’t know.
+To make shopping and dining easier, download a Japanese-English dictionary application to your smart phone so you can conveniently look up words you don’t know.
 Imiwa and Japanese are convenient options.
 Learning kanji associated with menus and food labels will go a long way.

 Before leaving home, stuff your face with all your favorite foods.
 Even though you can almost certainly find or recreate your favorite cuisine, it may not be the same or the hassle may not be worth it.
 Don’t start off your culinary adventures in Japan wishing you’d made one more trip to Chipotle!

 As mentioned above, your first shopping experience in Japan will likely be incredibly overwhelming.
 Until you get used to supermarkets and conbinis, you’ll probably spend a lot of time wandering the aisles trying to work out exactly what it is you’re looking at.
 Your main options for buying food are: